 - 2 Tablespoons balsamic vinegar

 - Remove the fat from the tenderloin.
 Place the pork tenderloin on a large cutting board.
 Remove any excess fat or silverskin from the exterior of the tenderloin.

+- Butterfly the pork.
 Butterfly open the pork tenderloin by using long strokes of your knife along the side of the tenderloin about 1/2 inch above the cutting board.
 Keep the slices parallel to the cutting board and roll open the tenderloin while slicing.

+- Stuff the tenderloin.
 Spread the softened cream cheese on top of the butterflied tenderloin.
 Sprinkle with the shredded manchego cheese, caramelized onions, baby spinach leaves, and bacon pieces.

+- Roll and secure.
 Starting with the edge of the pork tenderloin that was the inside (before slicing open) begin tightly rolling the tenderloin back up.
-It's OK if there are a few casualties that fall out the sides while rolling.
+It's okay if there are a few casualties that fall out the sides while rolling.
 Tie the roll together with butcher's twine every inch to inch and a half until the roll is nice and bound.
 Season the pork tenderloin liberally with the Chicken Seasoning.

 - Grill the tenderloin.
 Place the stuffed pork tenderloin directly on the grill grates on the indirect heat side of the grill.
-Cook for approximately 20-25 minutes or until the internal temperature of the tenderloin is 145 degrees F in the thickest part of the meat.
+Cook for approximately 20-30 minutes or until the internal temperature of the tenderloin is 145 degrees F in the thickest part of the meat.
 Turn the pork tenderloin every 5 minutes while cooking.